 When Is The Ideal Time To Flush Cannabis Plants?

 The usual time to flush the cannabis plants is two weeks before the harvest.
 If the plant has a total of the eight-week flowering period, the flushing will need to take place six weeks after the start of the flowering stage.
 Flushing the harvest at the right time helps in enhancing the quality and adds to the smoothness of the buds.

 Two weeks before harvest, the plants are given only plain pH adjusted water.
 All growers, regardless of the growing media being used, should use this effective method of flushing.

-Flushing by Watering- It requires running untreated fresh tap water through the soil and leaving it to stay for some time for the nutrients to be picked up.
-The only thing that is to be kept in mind is the water required to flood the soil has to have a safe pH level for the plants.
+Flushing by Watering- This method requires running, untreated fresh water through the soil and leaving it to stay for some time for the nutrients to be picked up.
+The only thing that is to be kept in mind is the water used to flood the soil has to have a safe pH level for the plants.
 It has to be between 5.5-6.5 (for hydroponics) and 6.0-6.8 (for soil).

 The soil needs to be flushed for the second time for the nutrients to be washed out.
-The use of a TDS (total dissolved solids) reader to determine how much nutrients have been washed out and how pure the water runoff is necessary.
+The use of a TDS (total dissolved solids) reader to determine how much of the nutrients have been washed out and how pure the water runoff is necessary.
 The TDS reader linked above is easy to use, non-technical and is perfect for beginner and advanced growers.

-Collect and measure the runoff of your flush if growing in soil.
+Next, collect and measure the runoff of your flush if growing in soil.
 Continue flushing with fresh water until you are seeing a reading of under 50 ppm (parts per million).
 This indicates you have removed enough salt for the flush process to begin.
 The water running out of the pot should be a brown/ murky color.
 This is totally normal.
 Scoop up some of that water to test with the TDS reader, and once it's below 50ppm, you know you have successfully flushed your plants soil/ growing medium!